-Canine Influenza – H3N8 VirusCanine Influenza (CI) is a contagious respiratory disease, and it can spread very quickly among dogs.
+Canine Influenza – H3N8 VirusCanine influenza (CI) is a contagious respiratory disease, and it can spread very quickly among dogs.
 Because it's a relatively new disease, most dogs have no immunity to the virus.
 However, with proper care and prevention, your dogs can escape with few lingering effects.

-Since the Canine Influenza Virus is easily killed by disinfectants, thorough cleaning habits can control the virus from spreading.
+Since the canine influenza virus is easily killed by disinfectants, thorough cleaning habits can control the virus from spreading.
 Follow isolation protocols for any dogs with the virus, keeping them separate from healthy dogs.
 Always wash your hands and the supplies you use after caring for an infected dog.

 As with any disease, sanitary living conditions and quality health care are necessary to prevent serious diseases.
 Avoid taking your pet anywhere they might have contact with unknown dogs.
-If your dog could potentially come in contact with Canine Influenza, consider vaccinating against the disease.
-Although Influenza can be a serious disease, it can also be handled effectively to keep your dogs healthy and strong.
+If your dog could potentially come in contact with canine influenza, consider vaccinating against the disease.
+Although influenza can be a serious disease, it can also be handled effectively to keep your dogs healthy and strong.

-If you need help, call us at 1-800-786-4751.
+If you need help, call us at 800.786.4751.

-Don Bramlage, DVM, Director of Veterinary Services at Revival Animal Health
+Don Bramlage, DVM, Former Director of Veterinary Services at Revival Animal Health

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.